typelevel/Laika/docs/07-reference/01-standard-directives.md

 This flexible directive allows to freely combine auto-generated navigation trees based on your input tree's structure with manual entries.

-It is documented in detail in [The @:navigationTree Directive] in the Navigation chapter.
+It is documented in detail in [Generating Navigation Trees] in the Navigation chapter.

 ### `@:breadcrumb`